shaka-project/shaka-lab/shaka-lab-gateway-client/README.md

 The Shaka Lab Gateway Client package allows Active Directory users from Shaka Lab Gateway to log in.

-**NOTE**: This package may not be as appropriate for your own lab environment as it is for ours.
-For the Shaka team, this package is primarily a documented, repeatable, and automated installation process for a critical asset in the lab.
-Use it in your own setup if you wish, but at your own risk.
-If installed naively, this could conflict with existing services on your network.

 **NOTE**: Exactly one Linux device on your lab network must install the [`shaka-lab-gateway`](https://github.com/shaka-project/shaka-lab/tree/main/shaka-lab-gateway#readme) package for devices with the client package to connect to.